Geospatial

 Unmanned Aerial Systems (UAS) is the obvious next-generation solution for mapping and inspecting property and infrastructure.
 In 2015, Pickett received an FAA Section 333 exemption, and currently complies with FAA Part 107 regulations, to provide UAS services commercially.

 Our Unmanned Aerial Vehicles (UAVs) are FAA approved and have been integrated into our business in accordance with current regulations.
-Pickett currently operates three UAVs – the DJ Phantom 4 Pro RTK, the DJI Inspire 1 and the DJI Matrice 100.
+Pickett currently operates two UAVs – the Skyfish M4 and the DJ Phantom 4 Pro RTK.

 Our UAS services include topographic mapping and/or area computations. video inspection, documentation of utilities, construction sites, farmland, and site imaging for insurance purposes.
 Our UAVs are specifically suited for focused or overall site video and image acquisition.